tracim/tracim/docs/administration/installation/tracim_with_docker.md

 Warning: content should be migratable from gocryptfs-encrypted to plain dir and also in the other side, but this was not tested.
 For previews, there is no need to migrate data, so you can just start with a plain new dir.

-This need the new specific Debian_New_Uwsgi docker (see build section).
+This needs the new specific Debian_New_Uwsgi docker (see build section).
-Example with basic instance of Tracim (local usage with webdav and caldav) with encrypted storage:
+Example with a basic instance of Tracim (local usage with webdav and caldav) with encrypted storage:

-Note: with this new docker, all tracimcli and alembic command should be runned as user www-data, example:
+Note: with this new docker, all tracimcli and alembic commands should be run as user www-data, example:

 ```bash
 docker exec -i -u www-data -w /etc/tracim {CONTAINER ID or NAMES} tracimcli dev parameters value -f -d